Taco Cabana worker accused of pointing gun at drive-thru customers

 ALBUQUERQUE, N.M.
 (KRQE) – A local fast food worker landed behind bars after police say he pointed a gun at two drive-thru customers.
 It happened on Friday while Eagle Boy Martinez-Schildt was working at the Taco Cabana at San Mateo and I-25.

-Albuquerque Police says one of the two women captured Martinez-Schildt in a Snapchat video pointing a gun at them, though it is not clear why.
+The Albuquerque Police Department says one of the two women captured Martinez-Schildt in a Snapchat video pointing a gun at them, though it is not clear why.

 It turns out, the 19-year-old had four warrants out for his arrest for charges including domestic violence and battery on an officer.